 The NSW Japanese Language Speech Contest is organised by the NSW Japanese Speech Contest Steering Committee, consisting of members from NSW universities and high schools.

-The shift from our usual face-to-face presentation of speeches to online delivery is a challenge but we hope that it opens doors for learners in schools and universities located away from Sydney CBD to participate in the contest.
+We encourage learners in schools and universities located away from Sydney CBD to participate in the contest ONLINE.

 2018, NSW State Contest, Winner, Open Division